-White House presses vulnerable Democrats to back State Department nominee Pompeo
+White House presses vulnerable Democrats to back State Dept nominee Pompeo

 “I think Mike Pompeo is going to go down as one of the great secretary of states,” Trump said.
 Pompeo and Kim had a “great meeting,” Trump said, adding, “He’s very smart but he gets along with people.”

-Aides to Paul did not immediately respond to a request for comment.
+Sergio Gor, Paul’s deputy chief of staff, said the senator had agreed to meet with Pompeo but nothing else had changed.

-Opponents also say Pompeo’s opposition to gay marriage and past ties to anti-Muslim organizations make him too ideologically conservative to represent the country on the world stage.
+Democratic opponents also say Pompeo’s opposition to gay marriage and past ties to anti-Muslim organizations make him too ideologically conservative to represent the country on the world stage.

 Republicans who back Pompeo accuse Democrats of playing politics at time when the country needs a secretary of state to deal with such crises as North Korea and Syria.

-Additional reporting by Doina Chiacu and Roberta Rampton in Washington and Steve Holland in Palm Beach, Florida; Editing by Jeffrey Benkoe, Bernadette Baum and David Gregorio
+Additional reporting by Doina Chiacu and Roberta Rampton in Washington and Steve Holland in Palm Beach, Florida; Editing by Jeffrey Benkoe, Bernadette Baum, David Gregorio and Cynthia Osterman